GwendolineRodriguez/AngularStyleGuide/README.md

 ## Road Map
-Being able to read a src from variable
+Fix styles of .scss and .ts files (how to refresh view between tabs?)
-Fix styles of .scss and .ts files
+Fix show codetabs on refresh
-Arrange Disposition of Elements
+add animations